intel/cluster-management-toolkit/docs/Supported_platforms.md

 But for enterprise distros it's usually because the depencies are either missing or too old.

 __CMT__ is written in Python3 and requires version 3.8 or newer.
-This rules out installer & tool support for Debian 10 (Python 3.7) and SLES 15 (Python 3.6).
+This rules out installer & tool support for Debian 10 (Python 3.7).

-Installation and use of the CMT tools on RHEL 8 systems has not been attempted, so it's unknown whether it's possible or not.
+On openSUSE/SLES 15 and RHEL 8 you should be able to install python38
+and python38-pip or newer to get a recent version of Python3.
+This has, however, not been tested on RHEL 8.

 Some attempts were made to add Kubeadm Cluster support for SLES 15, but since upstream Kubernetes only is available for Debian and Red Hat distributions, and since SUSE's own